defold/doc/docs/en/manuals/editor.md

 - Rotate in 3D around selection: <kbd>Ctrl</kbd>/<kbd>^ Control</kbd> + <kbd>Left Mouse Button</kbd>.

 #### Toolbar
-There is a toolbar in the top right corner of the scene view where one can find object manipulation tools (from left):
+There is a toolbar in the top right corner of the scene view where you can find object manipulation tools (from left):

 *Move* (<kbd>W</kbd>), *Rotate* (<kbd>E</kbd>), *Scale* (<kbd>R</kbd>), *Grid Settings* `▦`, *Align Camera 2D/3D* `2D`, *Camera Perspective/Orthographic Toggle* and *Visibility Filters* `👁`.